gonzalomelov/xmtp-quickstart-node-groups/README.md

 node index.js
 ```

-This will start the application and process the messaging as configured.
+This will start the application and process the group flow example.